metacurrency/ceptr-org/_participate/opportunities.md

 If selected, this could easily become a career path as most will advance toward positions of leadership or take their training out into the world to start their own entrepreneurial ventures.

-[Apply Now](https://docs.google.com/forms/d/e/1FAIpQLScRsdhzd1Wkfe0GA0_gfyJiuZ6bVUust5uLkZqDNeeO8G2wNg/viewform?usp=sf_link){:class="btn btn-default btn-xl page-scroll sr-button"}.
+[Apply Now](https://docs.google.com/forms/d/e/1FAIpQLScRsdhzd1Wkfe0GA0_gfyJiuZ6bVUust5uLkZqDNeeO8G2wNg/viewform?usp=sf_link){:class="btn btn-primary btn-xl page-scroll"}.

 If you know of people that are good candidates for a residency, please let them know about the opportunity.